 - Motor Vehicle Injuries – Most landscaper workers travel to their job site using a company motor vehicle that might have an attached trailer to contain accumulated leaves, branches, and debris.
 Some groundskeepers suffer serious transportation-related injuries every year in motor vehicle accidents, including collisions with other cars and trucks and backup accidents where the driver fails to see other workers in harm’s way.

 - Cold and Heat Stress – Working long hours under frigid conditions can cause significant work-related injuries, including frostbite, pneumonia, and the flu.
 Likewise, many landscapers suffer heat-related illnesses on extremely hot days or become sick from an imbalance of fluids caused by dehydration while working.

-If you or a family member was injured while working as a landscaper, you are likely entitled to worker' compensation benefits.
-Injured workers should contact our worker' compensation attorneys to schedule a free consultation to discuss our legal expertise and your legal rights and options.
+If you or a family member were injured while working as a landscaper, you are likely entitled to workers’ compensation benefits.
+Injured workers should contact our worker’ compensation attorneys to schedule a free consultation to discuss our legal expertise and your legal rights and options.

 Landscaper Death Investigations

 The CDC (Centers for Disease Control and Prevention) accumulates data on occupational hazards on job sites through its National Institute for Occupational Safety and Health.